 Source: http://web.archive.org/web/20140709193551/http://www.newtown.k12.ct.us/Portals/Newtown/District/docs/BOARD%20OF%20EDUCATION/BOE%20Budgets/boe.apprv.bdgt2010-2011.pdf

-At over one hundred pages, there’s obviously a lot to sort through, but you can skip to page twenty-four (page thirty-one in your PDF reader) for a three page breakdown of Sandy Hook’s $3,146,300 budget for the 2010-2011 school year:
+With over one hundred pages to sort through, you may want to skip to page twenty-four (page thirty-one in your PDF reader) to find a three-page breakdown of Sandy Hook’s $3,146,300 budget for the 2010-2011 school year:

 School handbook, 2010-2011 (Download PDF, thirty-four pages)